 - It helps to eliminate or reduce the price wars.
 Since smaller companies follow the price set by the bigger firms to maintain (or enhance) their profitability, they do not indulge in price wars.

-- If a dominant firm raises the price, it would increase the profitability of that firm.
+- If a dominant firm raises the price, it will increase the profitability of that firm.
 After smaller firms also raise the price of their product, they would also enjoy higher profits.
 Thus, we can say that such leadership helps to boost the profitability of all companies in the industry.

 - When a dominant firm raises prices, it boosts its profits.
 The company can re-invest those profits to add more features or make the quality of the products better.
 This way, price leadership helps to deliver more value to the customers in the long term.